benunsworth/benunsworth.github.io/_posts/2014-10-14-five-things-learned-first-ultra.markdown

 categories: running
 tags: running, ultra, training
 permalink: /:year/:month/:title
+excerpt_separator: <!--excerpt-->
 ---

-The Royal Parks Foundation Ultra (50km/31miles) was my first run past the 26.2 mile point and I learned a few things along the way.
+The Royal Parks Foundation Ultra (50km/31miles) was my first run past the 26.2 mile point and I learned a few things along the way. <!--excerpt-->

 ## 1. Consistency is key
 I love to have a perfect training plan, based on well-researched techniques and executed by experienced athletes.
 However, the best plan is one you can follow.
 I kept mine simple - run a few times during the week and go a bit longer at the weekend.